pjones/encryption-utils/doc/backup-yubikey.md

 If you have multiple smartcards you can use one of them as a backup.
-Simply put the keys on the smartcard using the same procedure as creating a [new master key](new-master-pgp-key.md).
+Simply put the keys on the smartcard using the same procedure as creating a [new key](new-pgp-key.md).
 Note: you'll need to restore the backup of your subkeys so they are present on the keyring and can be transferred to the smartcard.